-The single biggest reason that towels stop being soft is because they start to become full of detergent soap.
+The single biggest reason that towels stop being soft is because they start to become full of detergent.
 The soap works its way into the cotton strands that make up your towel and stiffen the individual strands.

 You can slow this process down in several ways.
 By far the simplest method is to use less detergent.

-By using slightly less detergent than is recommended, you allow more of the detergent residue to be washed free whilst still ending up with silky soft, and clean, towels.
+By using slightly less detergent than is recommended, you allow more of the detergent residue to be washed free while still ending up with silky soft, and clean, towels.

 Wash your towels when you first get them